Barney's Hide and Seek (Genesis)

 God, this game was very depressing to play.
 The fact that I finished it rubs salt in the wound.
 I still fail to see how a child could actually find this game remotely entertaining.
 Even hardcore fans of Barney will find this game pathetic and even kids will probably get bored after five minutes of it.
 Let’s be honest, games are designed for entertainment, not for teaching our children.
 This game isn’t even worth a look and if you do buy it for collective purposes, then I feel sorry for you.

-If you enjoyed this Barney's Hide and Seek review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Barney's Hide and Seek review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!